craftercms/docs/source/by-role/system-admin/configuration/configuration/studio/navigating-main-menu.rst

 |

-:ref:`users-group-management` contains more information on managing users and groups.
+:ref:`user-group-management` contains more information on managing users and groups.

 .. _main-menu-tool-groups: